ChengLiangYeh/dlcv_hw4_project/README.md

 -   `$4` path of output csv file (predicted labels) (e.g., `output/val_pred.csv`)
 -   `$5`: training images csv file (e.g., `hw4_data/train.csv`)
 -   `$6`: training images directory (e.g., `hw4_data/train`)

-> 🆕 ***NOTE***
-> For the sake of conformity, please use the `python3` command to call your `.py` files in all your shell scripts.
-Do not use `python` or other aliases, otherwise your commands may fail in our autograding scripts.

-### Packages
-This homework should be done using python3.6.
-For a list of packages you are allowed to import in this assignment, please refer to the requirments.txt for more details.

-You can run the following command to install all the packages listed in the requirements.txt:

-    pip3 install -r requirements.txt

-Note that using packages with different versions will very likely lead to compatibility issues, so make sure that you install the correct version if one is specified above.
-E-mail or ask the TAs first if you want to import other packages.

-# Q&A
-If you have any problems related to HW4, you may
-- Use TA hours
-- Contact TAs by e-mail ([ntudlcv@gmail.com](mailto:ntudlcv@gmail.com))
-- Post your question under hw4 FAQ section in FB group